-Open the class that you want to modify, and then map your database table to a class:
+Open the class that you want to modify.

-Review the default database name and the table name to which the class points.
+Review the default database name and the table name that the class points to.

-Point the chosen database table to your specific class by editing the database name and table name.
+To point the chosen database table to your specific class, edit the database name and table name.

-If the test results display errors, for example missing properties, review and correct the data.
+If the test results display errors such as missing properties, review the data and correct them.

-Update the class to point to your database table:
+Update the class to point to the table specified above.

-In the navigation pane of Dev Studio, click App.
+- In the navigation panel of Dev Studio, click App.

-Right-click the class name that you referred to in the steps above, and then select Definition.
+- Right-click the class name that you referred to in the steps above and select Definition.

-On the General tab, check if the configuration is correct by clicking Test connection.
+- On the General tab, click Test connection to check if the configuration succeeded.